Development of an uncertainty-aware equation of state for gold: First-principles Helmholtz free energy

 \subsection{Ion-thermal free energy}

-To calculate Helmholtz free energy \( F_{vib} \) and internal energy \( U_{vib} \), we employed self-consistent phonon (SCP) calculations.
-The SCP theory is used for calculating temperature-dependent phonon frequencies nonperturbatively.
-This involves assuming an effective harmonic phonon frequency and a polarization vector, which are used to define an effective harmonic Hamiltonian.
-The renormalized phonon frequencies and eigenvectors are determined to minimize the vibrational free energy within the first-order cumulant approximation.
-The SCP theory involves dealing with the anharmonic system described by a Hamiltonian includes a harmonic part and anharmonic terms of different orders.
-While SCP accounts for quartic anharmonicity, it neglects cubic anharmonicity.
-Improved self-consistent (ISC) phonon theory, however, includes an additional three-phonon term perturbatively.
-This is expressed as the Helmholtz free energy from a bubble diagram associated with cubic anharmonicity \cite{Tadano2015}.
+To calculate the vibrational contributions to the Helmholtz free energy \(F_{\mathrm{vib}}\) and the internal energy \(U_{\mathrm{vib}}\), we employed self-consistent phonon (SCP) calculations.
+SCP theory provides a nonperturbative framework for evaluating temperature-dependent phonon frequencies.
+In this approach, an effective harmonic phonon frequency and polarization vector are introduced, which define an effective harmonic Hamiltonian.
+The renormalized phonon frequencies and eigenvectors are then obtained by minimizing the vibrational free energy within the first-order cumulant approximation.

+In SCP theory, an anharmonic crystal is modeled by a Hamiltonian composed of a harmonic term augmented by anharmonic contributions of progressively higher order.
+In its conventional formulation, SCP theory accounts for quartic anharmonicity while neglecting cubic anharmonic terms.
+By contrast, the improved self-consistent (ISC) phonon theory generalizes this formulation by explicitly incorporating an additional three-phonon interaction term, which is treated within perturbation theory.
+The resulting correction to the Helmholtz free energy is represented diagrammatically by the bubble diagram corresponding to cubic anharmonicity \cite{Tadano2015}.